Tank classification: Specialist tank

 Tanks have often been modified for special purposes.
 The most common is armoured recovery vehicles, used during combat for recovery or repair of battle-damaged and inoperable armoured fighting vehicles.
 Another common use is to provide armoured capability for combat engineers.
 These include tanks carrying large-calibre demolition guns, with flails or ploughs for mine-clearing, or flame tanks armed with flamethrowers.
 The tank occasionally may lose its weapons and the chassis alone may be used, as in bridge-laying tanks.

 Another important modification was the amphibious tank.
 These designs were modified with waterproofing and propulsion systems, to be able to traverse open water.

-Many specialist tank roles have been assigned to other vehicle types, though many tank chassis are still used for a wide variety of vehicles, ranging from anti-aircraft roles to bridge layers.
+Many specialist tank roles have been assigned to other vehicle types, though many tank chassis are still used for a wide variety of vehicles, ranging from anti-aircraft roles to bridge layers and firefighting tanks.

 Unmodified tanks can be fitted with equipment, such as mine-clearing ploughs, to give them ancillary roles.

 Hobart's Funnies were a group of various specialist tanks used in World War II, named after Major General Percy Hobart.